BillyDM/awesome-audio-dsp/sections/PLUGIN_DEVELOPMENT_FRAMEWORKS.md

 * [raygui](https://github.com/raysan5/raygui) - Another lightweight immediate mode GUI library written in pure C.
 * [rutabaga](https://github.com/wrl/rutabaga) - An experimental OpenGL widget toolkit written in C.
 * [robtk](https://github.com/x42/robtk) - A minimal layer for creating GUIs for LV2 plugins.
 * [Slint] - Robust and feature-packed declarative GUI library with bindings for Rust and C++.
-It's free to use for open source projects, but it requires a paid license to use for closed-source projects.
+It's free to use for open source projects, but requires either a custom royalty-free license or a paid license to use for closed-source projects.
 * [Visage] - A a GPU-accelerated, cross-platform C++ library for native UI and 2D graphics.
 It merges the structure of a UI framework with the features of a creative graphics libraries.
 Made by the developer of the [Vital]() synthesizer.
 * [Vizia] - A declarative GUI library for Rust.
   - [Vizia Plug](https://github.com/vizia/vizia-plug) - An audio plugin example using Vizia and [nice-plug].